Mădălina Diana Ghenea: Personal life

-Ghenea is fluent in Romanian, Italian and English.
+Ghenea is fluent in Romanian, Italian, Spanish and English.
 She has joined the organisation "Artists for Peace and Justice" for Haiti relief.
 Ghenea donated money for the renovation of the Maternity section of the main hospital in her hometown Slatina.

+In late 2011, she was romantically involved with actor Leonardo DiCaprio.

+In 2012-2013, she was in a relationship with actor Gerard Butler.
+In 2014 she was in a brief relationship with Michael Fassbender.

+In March 2017, she announced on social networks she was pregnant with her first child with the Romanian millionaire Matei Stratan.

+In 2023, she was in a relationship with tennis player Grigor Dimitrov.